Current Clocks

 History

-I built my first digital clock based on the MM5314 chip, and it was essentially this Elektor MOS Clock Design of 1974.
-It was primitive but it did show how IC devices reduced parts counts and (in some ways) complexity.
+I built my first digital clocks based on ICs like the National Semiconductor MM5314 CMOS chip (see this Elektor MOS Clock Design of 1974) and the Cal-Tex CT7001 PMOS chip (see this data sheet with a sample circuit).
+It was fun, it was somewhat primitive and simple (yes it was the 1970s) ... but it did show how IC devices reduced parts counts and complexity.
 Many years later, I was teaching real time systems at RMIT and one aspect of this was to have students develop systems that responded to external events like button presses or timer alarms.
 One introductory lab exercise was to write a simple "interrupt driven clock" and that led to things such as ClockThing2.

 1999 ➔ A simple 4 digit clock assignment was used by RMIT EE and ME students learning how to program smaller processor chips with names like "Atmel AVR", and driving a small 16x2 LCD as the main display.
 These Atmel AVR devices had very good C language support (which helped lead to the Arduino effort) but I digress... the AVR device with its onboard crystal oscillator was essentially ClockThing1.